 By Larry Velez, co-founder and CTO

 In the book, Social, scientist Matthew Lieberman makes the case that our need to connect is as fundamental as our need for food and water.
-We need to connect and communicate with others, and I would suggest that this extends to how we connect with businesses and nonprofits.
+People really want to connect and communicate with others, and I would suggest that this extends to how we connect with businesses and nonprofits.
 Is there a real person we can communicate with if we have questions or need assistance?
 Is that a satisfying experience?
 And, are the organizations that understand the basic human need to communicate and provide human interaction more successful?

 These questions came to me one evening while I spent time wrenching on an old car and binge listening to a podcast by Brian McCullough that has really captured my attention called the Internet History Podcast.
 One of the episodes had a guest which mentioned something that really struck me.
 He explained that the reason AOL survived in the early 90s and its competitors (Compuserve and Prodigy) failed was partly because AOL encouraged its users to talk to each other.
 On the other hand, its competitors were owned by large companies (like H&R Block) whose legal departments were petrified by what was being discussed in chat rooms.
 Because of this fear, they tried to stop or significantly restrict chat.

-So how important is it for people to personally connect and communicate with other people?
+So how important is it for people to form personal connections and communicate with other people?
 According to Psychology Today, “The interactions we have with other people affect the way we feel about life.
 Our close relationships keep us grounded and influence both happiness and the sense that we are part of a larger community.
 Interestingly, even our interactions with people we do not know that well give us a sense that we are part of that larger community.
 When we are first introduced to that community, those interactions and that feeling of belonging also increase our happiness.”

 I then wondered whether companies who have fostered communications have historically been more successful than those who don’t.
 This theory might explain Facebook’s rapid adoption and growth, and why collaborative tools like Trello are winning while Microsoft Project is being abandoned.